Google makes a point on gay rights at Sochi Games

 Putin says the legislation, banning gay propaganda among minors, is needed to protect young people.
 Critics says it fosters a climate of discrimination against lesbian, gay, bisexual and transgender (LGBT) groups.

-Telecoms company AT&T, a sponsor of the U.S. Olympic team, criticised Russia this week over the law, increasing pressure on other companies to speak out.
+Telecoms company AT&T, a sponsor of the U.S. Olympic team, criticized Russia this week over the law, increasing pressure on other companies to speak out.

-The Human Rights Campaign, an LGBT rights organisation, praised Google for what it called a move to show solidarity with LGBT Russians and visiting athletes.
+The Human Rights Campaign, an LGBT rights organization, praised Google for what it called a move to show solidarity with LGBT Russians and visiting athletes.

 "Google has once again proven itself to be a true corporate leader for equality," HRC President Chad Griffin said.